narrowspark/php-cs-fixer-config/CONTRIBUTING.md

 ### Releasing workflow

 We follow [semver](http://semver.org/).
-We're in `0.x` at the moment, however, as php-cs-fixer-config is already widely used, we don't introduce backwards-incompatible changes to our minor releases.
+We're in `0.x` at the moment, however, as narrowspark is already widely used, we don't introduce backwards-incompatible changes to our minor releases.

 Each minor release should be first compiled into `rc-`branch.
 Minor release *should not* have fixes in it, as patch-release should be published before a minor one if there are fixes.
 This would deliver the fixes to the people using the fixed minor, but `x` at patch version.